 Middle School Program

-The middle grades program builds upon what we have offered for over 40 years: small, multi-age classes, a focus on critical thinking and academic engagement, opportunities for independence and leadership, and an explicit commitment to social and emotional learning.
+The middle grades program builds upon what we also offer in the elementary and preschool programs: small, multi-age classes, a focus on critical thinking and academic engagement, opportunities for independence and leadership, and an explicit commitment to social and emotional learning.
 Each of these elements is important to students’ success.

-- enjoy learning that is relevant, challenging, personally meaningful,
+- enjoy learning that is challenging, relevant, and interconnected.

 - value opportunities to work both independently and collaboratively.

-- benefit from an environment that supports deep learning and
+- benefit from a curriculum that supports deep learning and self

 projects, or expressing themselves through art, literature, or music.